Military aviation

-Military aviation comprises military aircraft and other flying machines for the purposes of conducting or enabling aerial warfare, including national airlift (air cargo) capacity to provide logistical supply to forces stationed in a war theater or along a front.
+Military aviation is the design, development and use of military aircraft and other flying machines for the purposes of conducting or enabling aerial warfare, including national airlift (air cargo) capacity to provide logistical supply to forces stationed in a war theater or along a front.
 Airpower includes the national means of conducting such warfare, including the intersection of transport and warcraft.
 Military aircraft include bombers, fighters, transports, trainer aircraft, and reconnaissance aircraft.